Just delete the three sqlite database files inside

 .musicdb db format is replacing the good ol'

-.itl files in iTunes, so pay attention when poking around if you care about integraty of the metadata or the music files itself.
+.itl files in iTunes, so please pay attention when poking around if you care about the integraty of the metadata or the music files in the library itself.

-Anyway, that kind of explains why copying the Library (
+Anyway, that might or might not explain why copying the Library (

 ~/Music/Music/ as well as

 ~/Music/iTunes) from a Mac to another results in missing album artworks.

 The way I found it out is pretty straightforward.
 I used

 fswatch to locate what files changed when a song was added to the new Music.app library, and if you tinker around with the relavant files you found in the previous step, it won’t take you too much time to glance at how the new Music.app local database might work.

 All in all, this might only apply to my case (all relavant files/folders were copied over but artworks are still not showing in the app) but it should fit into similar situations where involves clean install of macOS Catalina (and I used manual copy instead of Time Machine to transfer the library).
 I couldn’t find any practical solution on the Internet before I figured it out on my own but there are some other people have the same problem .
 Hope this post can help those who encountered similar issues.